-I love creating a cozy and inviting home for our family as well as those who visit, but I don’t feel like I have to have a lot of totes stored away with Christmas decor to do this each year.
+I love creating a cozy and inviting home for our family as well as those who visit, but I don’t feel like I have to have a lot of totes stored away with Christmas decorations to do this each year.

-The boys love being outside and in nature so things like a compass, small pocket knife, twine, and even small notebooks are things that they enjoy.
+The boys love being outside and in nature so things like a compass, small pocket knife, twine, and even small notebooks are things they enjoy.
 The girls love art supplies, homemade body products, and journals.
 The gifts vary each year but they are always gifts that are useful to their lives.

 I hope this gives you a bit of insight into how to create a slow and simple Christmas season as a family.
 Christmas is so much more than what is under the tree or what is in the stocking.
 Someday, those items will be gone or forgotten but memories are one thing that will forever be treasured.
 What traditions do you celebrate as a family?